tc39/proposal-intl-messageformat/README.md

 The `ResolvedMessageFormatOptions` object contains the options resolved during the construction of the `MessageFormat` instance.

+As messages may contain placeholders resolving to strings with different directionality than the message as a whole (as in, left-to-right vs. right-to-left), the `bidiIsolation` option defines a strategy by which these parts will be isolated from each other in the output to avoid spillover effects.
+The default `'compatibility'` strategy will include Unicode isolate code points at the boundaries of all expressions that are not known to match the message's directionality.
+The `'none'` strategy will not provide any bidirectional isolation.

+By default the message's directionality is determined from the script corresponding to the first locale, but this may be overridden by `dir`.
+Its `"auto"` value corresponds to messages with unknown directionality, for which the direction is determined by the first strongly directional character.

 Custom user-defined message formatting and selection functions may defined by the `functions` option.
 These allow for any data types to be handled by custom functions.
 Such functions may be referenced within messages,